Maze Builder Docs 7.5.6

 Configure for the Web

-Configure examples for the browser using Emscripten and their toolchain file.
+Configure the examples for the Web using Emscripten and their toolchain file (or emcmake).

 cmake -S . -B build-web -DCMAKE_TOOLCHAIN_FILE:FILEPATH=${my/emsdk/repo}/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake